Galle Fort is an important monument dating back to the 1500s. Read on for what to do in Galle Fort!

 If you’re kicking off your Sri Lanka trip, it’s easy to get from Colombo to Galle via the A2 highway – it will take approximately 2 hours to get there via expressway.
-You can ask your hotel to organize a car, or hire an Uber for 8,000-10,000 LKR (US$45-55).
+You can ask your hotel to organize a car, or hire an Uber for 8,000-10,000 LKR (prices may be higher as of 2022 since the economic crisis hit).
 Alternatively, you can catch the coastal train from Colombo Fort to Matara via Galle, click here for the train schedule.

 Once you’ve arrived in Galle, it’s easy to get around the Dutch Fort on foot or simply hail down a tuk tuk to take you outside the fort or to a neighbouring town.

 Galle experiences the southwestern monsoon season from May to about October, and rainfall tends to be the heaviest between these months.
 However, don’t let the rainy season stop you from visiting southern Sri Lanka – the rain tends to come in heavy spurts with periods of sunshine.
 The benefit of visiting from May to October is that the crowds are far thinner and you might score a better price at one of the boutique hotels within the Galle Dutch Fort.

 The most popular time to visit Galle is during the dry season from December to February.
 Galle Fort tends to get sweltering hot so you’ll want to bring a hat and wear plenty of sunscreen; it’s also possible to duck into one of the many cafes for a drink to cool off or wait out the rain.